 - Clarify the law relating to civil liability for the management of public roads and other public highways

 Under Division 2 - Section 19 of the Road Management Act a road authority must keep a register of public roads for which it is the coordinating road authority.
 The listing of those roads for which East Gippsland Shire Council is the coordinating road authority is available for inspection by members of the public at any of Council's six business centres or via the link below.

 Notice of Adoption of Road Management Plan

-Copies of the Road Management Plan are available for inspection from Council Service Centres or via the web on the links below.
+Copies of the Road Management Plan are available for inspection from Council Service Centres or on the links below.

 Public Road Register (PDF 235Kb)